Caddo

 - Traditional Healers

-- Traditional healers, known as medicine men or women, play a significant role in Caddo health practices, using herbal remedies and spiritual guidance.
+- Healers, often referred to as medicine men or women, play a crucial role in Caddo health practices, utilizing herbs and spiritual guidance.

 - Gender Roles In Healthcare